MD Accelerated Programs

 The Family Medicine Accelerated Pathway at Penn State (FM-APPS) curriculum isn’t just accelerated, it’s designed to maximize efficiency through learning that is built on prior knowledge and skills.

 As an FM-APPS student, you’ll be expected to meet all educational objectives and graduation requirements of the .
 The methods for assessment are the same as those for traditional medical students.
-However, because it is an accelerated pathway, vacations are reduced.
+However, because it is an accelerated pathway, electives and vacations are reduced.

 How the Curriculum is Different